JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

 }
 ```

-## Full cycle
+## Result

 Now you can see the full workflow:
-when the user opens the `demo://example2.com/name=Alice` URL, the operating system matches it with the registered scheme.
+when the user opens a `demo://` URL, the operating system matches it with the registered scheme.
+Then:
   * If the app handling the deep link is closed, the singleton receives the URL and caches it.
     When the main composable function starts,
     it calls the singleton and navigates to the deep link matching the cached URI.